cert-manager/print-your-cert/README.md

     +-------------------+
 ```

-To create the VM "wireguard" (which I should have called "tailscale") I used the
+To create the VM `tailscale` I used the following commands:
-following commands:

 ```shell
 gcloud compute firewall-rules create allow-tailscale \